marymar/vue-harry-potter-quiz-workshop/workshop-steps/step7.md

 # Step 7: Introducing usage of store and saving data in local storage

-Maybe you've realized that every time you are making changes in your code or you do a refresh in the preview, the state has gone away and you have to start the quiz from the beginning.
+Maybe you've realized that every time you're making changes in your code or you do a refresh in the preview, the state has gone away and you have to start the quiz from the beginning.

-Currently we're not storing our data, so we can’t load information about the current question for the user to answer, or what answers the user has given so far.
+Currently, we're not storing our data, so we can’t load information about the current question for the user to answer, or what answers the user has given so far.

-To change this and improve saving our data, we're going to use the local Storage and a state management in Vue.
+To change this and improve saving our data, we're going to use the local Storage and state management in Vue.
 This will help us to mutate (change) data and state in our app.

-A state management becomes really useful for larger apps.
+State management becomes really useful for larger apps.
 Apps can often grow in complexity, due to multiple pieces of state scattered across many components and interactions between them.
-A state management serves as a centralized store for all the components in an app, with rules ensuring that the state can only be mutated (changed) in a predictable fashion.
+State management serves as a centralized store for all the components in an app, with rules ensuring that the state can only be mutated (changed) in a predictable fashion.
 The convention is that components are never allowed to directly mutate (change) state that belongs to the store, but should instead dispatch events that notify the store to perform actions.

-We're going to use a lightweight implementation of state management in Vue.js which is done with observables.
+We're going to use a lightweight implementation of state management in Vue.js, which is done with observables.
 This is a function that returns a reactive instance of a given object.

 You can read more about Vue Observables here: